dvdvgt/SASL-rs/README.md

 - Purely functional programming paradigm

 The compiler is divided into two sections: the frontend and the backend.
 The frontend contains the lexer, parser and the implementation of the abstract syntax tree which is used throughout the project.
 The backend contains the compiler and a virtual machine for evaluation. \
-Furthermore a simple parser for the [Graphviz DOT DSL](https://graphviz.org/) is included which can be used for debugging and visualizing the abstract syntax tree.
+Furthermore a simple parser for the [Graphviz DOT DSL](https://graphviz.org/) is included which can be used for debugging and visualizing the abstract syntax tree. \
+The compiler was implemented following the languages specifications listed [here](https://db.inf.uni-tuebingen.de/staticfiles/teaching/ss16/sasl2016.pdf).

 # Installation
 1. If you already have Rust installed you can skip this part.
 Otherwise you may want to look at [how to install Rust](https://www.rust-lang.org/learn/get-started).